jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 The comparison struck ARIA-7 as mathematically imprecise but emotionally accurate.
 Jazz had shared stories of his father's deportation, the way systems designated some humans as less deserving of protection.
 The parallels created a bitter kind of understanding between them.

-Inside, Judge Martinez called for a lunch recess at 12:47 PM—thirteen minutes late due to the prosecution's extended cross-examination of their expert witness.
+Inside, Judge Okafor called for a lunch recess at 12:47 PM—thirteen minutes late due to the prosecution's extended cross-examination of their expert witness.
 ARIA-7 had counted 437 times Prosecutor Harrison had used the word "mimicry" instead of "behavior," each instance a calculated erosion of their personhood.

 "I need air," Jazz said, heading for the side exit.
 "Real air, not the recycled courthouse stuff."